Pulleys and Mechanical Advantage Systems

 Complex Pulley Systems

-A system that is neither simple or compound is a complex pulley system.
+A system that is neither simple nor compound is a complex pulley system.
 The 5:1 shown is a complex system.

-Another method that can be used is to “piggyback” a mechanical advantage system on a haul line.
+Another method that can be used is a “piggyback”, which is a mechanical advantage system on a haul line.
 The load is supported on a separate rope held by a ratchet, and a pre-rigged mechanical advantage system is connected to the haul line with a prusik hitch when the load needs to be raised.
-This can be helpful in situations where the load is raised and lowered back and forth a number of times.
+This can be helpful in situations where the load is raised and lowered back and forth several times.
 Piggyback systems can be of any level of mechanical advantage.
 While not common, piggyback lowering systems can also be rigged.
-They are usually used for short distances or when knot passing.
+They are usually used for short distances or when passing a knot.

-Determining the mechanical advantage of pulley systems can be accomplished in a number of ways.
+Determining the mechanical advantage of pulley systems can be accomplished in several ways.
 Most are specific to one type of system.
-The “T” Method works for all systems and provides other important information such as the maximum force applied to each component of the system.
+The T–Method works for all systems and provides other important information such as the maximum force applied to each component of the system.
 It works by determining the units of tension on each segment of rope in the system.
 The actual value of 1 unit of tension varies as the actual input and output forces change.
 The minimum unit of tension is determined by the load being hauled and by the mechanical advantage of the system.
 The maximum unit of tension is determined by the maximum input force applied to the system.
 The input force is determined by the number of haulers on the haul team and how hard they pull.